Construct function handle from character vector

 The input argument must be constant/known at compile time.

-Code generation does not support an input argument that represents an anonymous function.
+Code generation does not support an input argument that represents an anonymous function or a local function.

 Run code in the background using MATLAB®

 backgroundPool or accelerate code with Parallel Computing Toolbox™